An optimal transport approach for the multiple quantile hedging problem: Introduction

+To summarize, our contributions are threefold.
+First, we define a new class of partial hedging problems, that unify and extend quantile hedging and P\&L matching.
+Second, we prove novel equivalent formulations of multiple quantile hedging as Monge and Kantorovitch optimal transport problems under non-linear expectations.
+Last, we establish a new dual characterization for the multiple quantile hedging price in linear markets, which yields a practical and stable numerical algorithm based on stochastic gradients.

-The rest of the paper is organized as follows.
-In Section \ref{se whp}, we first rigorously introduce the \emph{multiple quantile hedging problem}.
-We present our main examples of \emph{multiple quantile hedging problem}, in particular the PnL distribution hedging problem, that we solve in a linear setting.
-We then prove some key reformulation of the price in a non-linear setting including Monge and Kantorovitch like formulation.
-Section \ref{se linear case} focuses then on a linear framework in which we obtain our main duality result.
-We conclude by presenting a numerical algorithm based on the dual representation and demonstrate its efficiency in practice.
+The remainder of the paper is structured as follows.
+In Section \ref{se whp}, we formally define the multiple quantile hedging problem and present key examples.
+We then prove that the value of multiple quantile hedging problem can be obtained as the value of a Kantorovich problem in a non-linear setting.
+Section \ref{se linear case} focuses on the linear framework and derives our main duality results.
+Finally, we introduce a numerical algorithm based on the dual representation and demonstrate its practical efficiency.